Rock the Vote is the most trusted and effective 501c3 nonpartisan nonprofit dedicated to building the political power of young people.

 Carolyn is a nationally recognized advocate for young people, featured in publications and media outlets such as The Washington Post, The New York Times, Teen Vogue, and Billboard.
 Today, Rock the Vote is a powerhouse for mobilizing youth through effective and timely civic education resources, innovative programs that meet young people wherever they are, and authentic messaging through trusted partners to ensure young voters understand and use their political power.

 Prior to leading Rock the Vote, Carolyn was the chief of staff for the political communications firm, Pivot.
 She also served as deputy director coordinating satellite media booking and training teams at the 2012 Democratic National Convention.
-On the local level, Carolyn worked as the chief of staff for Alderman Daniel Solis in Chicago, and as the deputy campaign manager and finance director for Chicago’s 25th Ward Regular Democratic Organization.
+On the local level, Carolyn worked as the chief of staff for the 25th Ward Public Service Office in Chicago, and as the deputy campaign manager and finance director for Chicago’s 25th Ward Regular Democratic Organization.
 In her work abroad, Carolyn researched the end of apartheid and subsequent building of a democratic state in South Africa, served as a senior international advisor collaborating with a youth political movement in Madagascar, and participated in the Constitution of Kenya Review Commission.

 Carolyn brings a cross-disciplinary and impact-oriented approach, with experience and background in consulting imperiled companies and leveraging technology to provide therapy to children with special needs in less developed countries.
 She is a strong believer in the blending of new and old tactics and the power of technology to break down barriers and accelerate widespread change.

-For over a decade, David has been Rock the Vote’s full-stack developer.
-He manages our website infrastructure, builds many of our web tools and loves learning new tech.
+David is Rock the Vote’s senior full-stack developer.
+He manages our website AWS infrastructure, builds many of our web tools and loves learning new tech.
 During his tenure he has taken the digital technology and design experience to a new level.
 As technology evolves, David evolves the tools we use to engage young people in politics.
 He has spearheaded the development of our powerful voter registration tools, while serving as our database administrator and webmaster.
-He even gets to break outhis Photoshop skills to help design graphics and marketing materials.
-Prior to Rock the Vote, David was a senior designer and front-end developer at Pro Sound, a web UI and print designer at iNetnow, and a technology instructor at a private school.
-He even spun a few records as a DJ in high school and college.
+Occasionally he gets to break out his Photoshop skills to help design graphics and marketing materials.
+Prior to Rock the Vote, David was a senior designer, front-end developer, a web/print designer and a technology instructor.

 Melissa Wyatt is Rock the Vote’s Director of Civic Technology and Policy.